tinymce/tinymce-docs/migration-from-4x.md

 ### Initialization

 The initialization process of TinyMCE 5.0 is the same as TinyMCE 4.x.
 The bootstrap process and initialization events all remain the same.
+Please see the [Quick Start]({{site.baseurl}}/quick-start) section for more information on setup.
 The main differences are in the `init` configuration, specifically the configuration items for UI components.
 It still retains a familiar JSON structure.
 However, many of the configuration options have been simplified.

 ### Settings